-As a father of two and a former member of the Education and Workforce Committee, I understand the importance of ensuring that our youngest citizens receive a quality education.
-I have long been committed to the improvement of the education system in our nation and believe that an educated workforce is a strong workforce, leading to a stronger and more stable economy.
+As a father of two and a former member of the House Committee on Education and the Workforce, I understand the importance of ensuring that our youngest citizens receive a quality education.
+I have long been committed to the improvement of the education system in our nation and believe that an educated workforce means a stronger and more stable economy.
 Moreover, a proper education is necessary for success in today’s world.
-One of my greatest pleasures as Representative is hearing from and speaking to southwest Michigan students.
+One of my greatest pleasures is hearing from and speaking to Southwest Michigan students.

 Supporting Math and Science Education

 Today in the United States, we are witnessing a disturbing trend in K-12 education, as students from other countries are outperforming our own in math and science education.
 At the same time, we are also facing a critical shortage of qualified teachers in the sciences.
 To address this national deficiency, I have supported efforts that will aid future college graduates as they pursue a career as an educator of science, technology, engineering, or math (STEM), as well as retain teachers once they are in the field.

 I am also a long-time supporter of the For Inspiration and Recognition of Science and Technology (FIRST) Robotics programs which promote STEM education.

 Since first being elected to Congress, I have been an outspoken champion of the Head Start program.
 In my numerous visits to Head Start centers throughout Southwest Michigan, I have been consistently impressed with the teachers, parents, and especially the children themselves.
 I have stood by Head Start centers to ensure that our most disadvantaged children have the resources available for a first-rate education.